emilyguancamole/endoscribe/web_app/README.md

 # EndoScribe Web Application
+**** NOTE 12/20/25 *** This README is pretty outdated and has been for a couple weeks.
+TODO update

 A web-based interface for real-time medical transcription and structured data extraction from endoscopic procedures.

+## Note Saving - 12/20
+Where notes are saved:
+- Local: saved to web_app/results/sessions/<session_id>.json (i.e, RESULTS_DIR set to BASE_DIR / "results").
+- Fly: saved to /data/results/sessions/<session_id>.json (i.e, RESULTS_DIR set to /data/results).
+This persists across app restarts if Fly volume attached mounted at data.
+A browser refresh will not remove the saved JSON — the saved note is persistent on disk

 ## System Requirements